A syntax-highlighting pager for git, diff, and grep output

 Output all file paths relative to the current directory.

-This means that they will resolve correctly when clicked on or used in shell commands.
+This means that they will resolve correctly when clicked on or used

 --right-arrow <STRING>